Meowuu7/QuasiSim/README.md

 ### Stage 2
-> **Tracking via a contact curriculum.** In this stage, we optimizing for a control trajectory of the simulated Shadow hand to complete the tracking task through a series of contact models.
-Initially, the contact model is tuned to the sofest level.
-We then gradually adjust parameters for tuning it to the stiffest level.
+> **Tracking via a contact curriculum.**  In this stage, we optimize the control trajectory of the simulated Shadow hand to complete the tracking task through a curriculum of contact models.
+Initially, the contact model is tuned to the softest level.
+Subsequently, we gradually adjust parameters to tune it to the stiffest level.

 Run the following command:
 ```shell